An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Languages

 \begin{itemize} \item no attribute can appear at more than one node on any branch of $ φ $; and,

 \item at every node $ N $ of $ φ $, for every $ u ∈ \dom{§NonInst§(N)} $, $ §CPT§(N) $ must contain exactly one rule $ α:≥ $ such that $ u ⊧ α $.

 \end{itemize} Given an LP-tree $ φ $ and an alternative $ o ∈ \dom{\cal X } $, there is a unique way to traverse the tree, starting at the root, and along edges that are either not labelled, or labelled with instantiations that agree with $ o $, until a leaf is reached.
-Now, given two distinct alternatives $ o, o' $, it is possible to traverse the tree along the same edges as long as $ o $ and $ o' $ agree, until a node $ N $ is reached which is labelled with some $ W $ such that $ o[W] ≠ o'[W] $: we say that $ N $ decides $ \{o,o'\} $.
+Now, given two distinct alternatives $ o, o' $, it is possible to traverse the tree along the same edges as long as $ o $ and $ o' $ agree, until either a leaf node is reached, or a node $ N $ is reached which is labelled with some $ W $ such that $ o[W] ≠ o'[W] $: in the latter case, we say that $ N $ decides $ \{o,o'\} $.